|Market||B2B & B2C|

 Within 90 Days of Contact End Date

-Note: Identifying all Customer records who are approaching a Contract End Date is easiest when utilizing a Master List structure within your Act-On Marketing Lists.
-This allows you to build a single segment underneath a parent Master List to identify all records who meet your segment criteria.
+Note: Identifying all Customer records who are approaching a Contract End Date is easiest when utilizing a Primary List structure within your Act-On Marketing Lists.
+This allows you to build a single segment underneath a parent Primary List to identify all records that meet your segment criteria.

 Note: If you are using a static Marketing List in Act-On, chances are that new data will be manually appended periodically.
 In this case, you may need to increase the timeline of your entry segment criteria (e.g. Contract End Date is within 90 days of Today).
 If that is the case, you will want to re-think the early exit condition as well.

 Create a series of emails that you would like to use in order to alert customers of their upcoming contract expiration.
 We recommend that you include a series of 4-6 emails, depending on how far in advance of the expiration date you are starting your renewal campaign.

 The content within these emails will vary by Company, Product, Service, & Industry.
 However, the main goal should be providing a seamless process for customers to renew services.
 The content of these emails can be centered around a number of items, however here are a few examples:

 - Creating a sense of urgency to renew by informing customers of their expiration date and starting a countdown to the end of their service.

 - Incentivizing the need to renew - “Renew before X Date to receive this limited-time bonus.”

 - Reinforcing the value your product or service provides - Share case studies and ideas, and prompt them to try something they haven’t before.